calaldees/barcampCanterbury/events/2025/email-days-before.md

 Talks are informal and can be on (almost) any topic you like, loosely themed around technology.
 The best talks are those that are made accessible/appeal to the diverse audience (Talks can still be technical and 'Infomazing' but should consider the audience).
 A PowerPoint isn't required.
 Talks can be off the cuff, on the spot, interactive, more like a discussion session.
-The best talks are those that a driven by raw passion, interest and excitement rather than reading from a script.
+Good talks are driven by raw passion, interest and excitement rather than reading from a script.

+## Schedule Overview

+* 10:00 Attendees start to arrive
+* 10:30 Introduction/Opening Talk
+* 11:00 Talks part 1
+* 13:00 Lunch
+* 14:00 Talks part 2 (The return of the talk)
+* 15:30 Closing Talk (and short PowerPoint Karaoke)
+* 16:00+ Continue the conversation in town?

 ### Food and drink